cosmosscanner/stakingdata.io/README.md

 </div>

-`Stakingdata.io` is a light explorer for Cosmos-based Blockchains - a forked version of the popular Ping.pub app.
+`Stakingdata.io` is a light explorer for Cosmos-based Blockchains - a fork of the popular Ping.pub app.

 ## What is the difference between Stakingdata.io explorer and other explorers?

-Stakingdata.io, a Ping.pub fork, is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing.
+Stakingdata.io is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing.
 Stakingdata.
 We only fetch data from Cosmos full node via LCD/RPC endpoints. `Ping.pub` calls it a "Light Explorer".

 ## Do you want to list your blockchain on ping.pub?